 1. Hello World

-I strongly encourage you to work with others in the lab
+You are strongly encourage to work with others

-When you get stuck, do me a favour and ask those sitting around you for help
+When you get stuck, ask those sitting around you for help

-Peer teaching and peer learning is super effective
+Peer teaching and peer learning has been empirically shown to be very effective

 1.1.
 Pre Lab Exercises